-In both modes it is possible to filter the current object's listing by clicking the icon and using field
+In both modes, it is possible to filter the current object's listing by clicking the icon and using the field

 By ID the typed keyword will be interpreted as an object id and the filtering will search objects by their unique numeric identifier.

 You can alternate between hierarchical and listing modes by clicking buttons or .
 Additionally, in the hierarchical mode, you can expand or collapse all items by respectively activating the buttons and .
 It's possible to filter which type of object to show on both views by toggling the visible object types in the listing

 Visible object types on the filtering area.
 Both views are automatically repopulated considering the new filter settings.

 Finally, in both views, there will be red and green-labeled elements.
 In the first case, those elements represent protected or system objects (created by pgModeler to be used just as references), and they can't be modified or even deleted.
 In the second case, the objects are the ones created by relationships, and like the protected objects they can't be directly modified by the user.